|Subject:||Retrieving the Top-N or Bottom-N Rows from a SQL Table|

 |Creation date:||7/29/09 2:59 PM|

-Following example show how to retrieve top-N or bottom-N rows from an Oracle table.
+The following example shows how to retrieve top-N or bottom-N rows from an Oracle table.
 This example makes use of a pseudo-column in Oracle called ROWNUM and we want to retrieve top 5 rows.

 from (select * from CUSTOMER order by ID)